The Disappearing Spoon: Chapter 7. Competitive elements: Extending the table, expanding the cold war

 Chapter 8.
-Bad chemistry
+From Physics to Biology

 The author discusses the importance awareness of the details of the periodic table.
 Doing so could have avoided the two biggest mistakes in science history made by Linus Pauling and Emilio Segre.
 The author begins to discuss element 43, which was allegedly found many times by various scientists, but was actually first found by Emilio Segre.
 Then he talks about the basic mistakes Linus Pauling made when trying to discover the true form of the DNA strand.
 Instead, James Watson, Francis Crick, and Rosalind Franklin's research led to the discovery of the true shape and form of the DNA strand.

 Chapter 9.
 Poisoner's corridor: "Ouch-Ouch"

-Elements such as thallium, lead, polonium, cadmium and bismuth otherwise known as the poisonous elements, are discussed.
+Elements such as thallium, lead, polonium, cadmium and bismuth- otherwise known as the poisonous elements- are discussed.
 Cadmium's huge effects on Japan were discussed.
 Cadmium was constantly dumped into waters, usually when mining for zinc.
 The constant dumping eventually led to a poisoning of the rice plants due to the poisoned water.
 This, consequently, led to the development of a disease called "itai-itai" or ouch-ouch, where people suffered tremendous pain, liver failure, and extremely damaged weakened bones.
 It took a very long time for people to discover the relation between this horrible disease and the poisonous water.
 Sam discussed thallium and ways it was used for killing people.
-The author then discusses that bismuth has a half-life of 20 billion years, meaning that it will live on more than other elements.
+The author then discusses that bismuth has a half-life of 20 quintillion years, meaning that it will live on more than other elements.

 Kean mentions people who experimented with the poisonous elements mentioned, such as David Hahn who tried to create Uranium-233 in his backyard with the lithium from batteries and thorium and was soon after arrested for attempting.
 Kean discusses Graham Young, who experimented by putting this element in people's food and drinks.
 He was sent to a mental institution, but when he left, he continued poisoning people.
 He only killed three of the many people he poisoned.